pierreyou/Genotype_Imputation_Pipeline_for_GWAS/README.md

 Step 2 (strand check) depends on reference panel used as indicated in Will Rayner's toolbox provided above.
 No script provided for this step but I might be able to help if you face issues using 1000 Genomes 30x on GRCh38.

-The last 2 steps can be achieved by editing required arguments in provided bash scripts such as file names, directory paths and binary file locations and changing/adding optional arguments.
+The last 2 steps can be achieved by editing required arguments in provided bash scripts such as file names, directory paths, binary file locations and regions and adding optional parameters.

 Each step (1, 3 & 4) is provided in a seperate bash script for convenience as users for example may opt to use different tool for phasing.